-Reducing your exposure to lead in tap water
+Reducing your exposure to lead

 When lead is present in plumbing components, there are simple things you can do to reduce your exposure.